cs182sp22/cs182sp22.github.io/syllabus.md

 ### Collaboration

-You are encouraged to work on homework problems in study groups of two to four people; however, **you must always produce the solutions on your own**.
-Similarly, you may use books or online resources to help solve homework problems, but **you must always credit all such sources in your writeup and you must never copy material verbatim**.
+You are encouraged to collaborate on homeworks with others; however, this collaboration must be limited to high-level discussion. **All coding must be done on your own**, and you should not discuss specific solutions or look at another’s code.
+Similarly, you may use books or online resources to help solve homework problems, but you must always credit all such sources and you must never copy material verbatim.
 You must explicitly acknowledge everyone whom you have worked with or who has given you any significant ideas about the homework.

 ## Grading